nsoulat/Yahtzee/README.md

 npm run build
 ```

-This will build the frontend and update the frontend/dist folder which is used by the backend server for static files.
+This will build the frontend and update the `frontend/dist` folder which is used by the backend server for static files.
-After the frontend build, you can start the backend server with
+After the frontend build, you can start the backend server with:

 ```bash
 npm run start